csound/manual/docs/opcodes/pvstrace.md

     fsig, kBins[] pvstrace fsigin, kn [, isort, imin, imax]
     ```

-Initialization
+### Initialization

-_isort_ -- if nonzero, sort the reported bins in kBins by decreasing amplitude, optional (default 0, off).
+_isort_ -- if nonzero, list the selected bins in decreasing amplitude order.
+Otherwise, list them in increasing bin-number order.
+Default: 0.

-_imin, imax_ -- if nonzero, search between a min and max value (default 0, no min or max).
+_imin, imax_ -- search range in bin numbers, including _imin_ and excluding _imax_.
+Bin numbers start at 0.
+An _imax_ of 0 includes all bins from _imin_ through Nyquist.
+Both default to 0, which searches the whole frame.

+Csound discards fractional parts and limits values beyond the frame to its end.
+Negative limits cause an initialization error.
+If the resulting range is empty or reversed, the output is silent and the bin array contains zeros.
+For example, limits of 2 and 6 search bins 2, 3, 4, and 5.

 ### Performance

-_fsig_ -- output pv stream
+_fsig_ -- output PV stream.
+Selected bins retain their input amplitude and frequency or phase; all other bins are zero.

-_kBins[]_ -- an array of size fftsize/2 + 1 values, whose first N values report the kn bin numbers retained by pvstrace.
-Other locations are set to 0.
-It can be sorted or unsorted.
+_kBins[]_ -- array of _fftsize_/2 + 1 values.
+The first values list the selected bin numbers; the remaining values are zero. _isort_ controls their order.

-_fsigin_ -- input pv stream
+_fsigin_ -- input PV stream in amplitude/frequency or amplitude/phase format.
+Sliding analyses are not supported.

-_kn_ -- number of bins to be retained
+_kn_ -- number of bins to retain from the search range.
+Csound discards the fractional part, treats values below 1 as 1, and limits the count to the number of bins in the range.

+When amplitudes tie, lower bin numbers take priority.
+Sorting the bin list does not change which bins the output retains.

 > :warning: **Warning**
 >